Image: Dina Pearlman

 Karbala is a medium-sized city in central Iraq, recently the scene of violent clashes between U.S. troops and Iraqi militants loyal to the young Shi'a cleric Moqtada al-Sadr.
 But for

 A cloudless sky, no breath of wind, I sit beside the courtyard pool.
 The slow stirrings of the goldfish, the radiance and I, the earth and

 Let's not muddy the water.
 Imagine that close by a dove is drinking from it, or in a distant grove a finch is washing its wings in it, or in

-Why is my beloved so haughty, and why is he so angry with me?
+Why is my beloved so haughty, and why is He so angry with me?
 Before Him why do I shake like a reed?
-He's forgotten how long I walked in the wilderness after Him--and doesn't
+He's forgotten how I walked in the wilderness after Him—and

 A Dove in the Distance

-A dove in the distance fluttered, flitting through the forest—— unable to recover she flew up, flustered, hovering circling round her lover; having thought the thousand
+A dove in the distance fluttered, flitting through the forest— unable to recover she flew up, flustered, hovering, circling round her

 "Where is the friend's house?" asked the horseman just at dawn.
 The Heavens paused.
 A wayfarer took the bright branch from his lips, conferred it on the darkness of